idiap/bob/doc/TutorialsTrainer.rst

     LIBSVM was not found when this documentation has been generated.

-**Support Vector Machine** (SVM) [6]_ is a very popular `supervised` learning technique. |project| provides a bridge to `LIBSVM`_ which allows to `train` such a `machine` and use it for classification.
+A **Support Vector Machine** (SVM) [6]_ is a very popular `supervised` learning technique. |project| provides a bridge to `LIBSVM`_ which allows you to `train` such a `machine` and use it for classification.

 The training set for such a machine consists of a list of 2D `NumPy` arrays, one for each class.
-The first dimension of each 2D `NumPy` array is the number of training samples for the given class whereas the second dimension corresponds to the feature dimensionality.
+The first dimension of each 2D `NumPy` array is the number of training samples for the given class and the second dimension is the dimensionality of the feature.
 For instance, let's consider the following training set for a two class problem.

 .. ifconfig:: has_libsvm